ds2010/pyStoNED/doc/sphinx/datasets/index.rst

 ===========

 In this section, the package provides four example datasets: First two are used in large number of CNLS/StoNED liturature; the others are commonly used in the SFA liturature.
-In the following section (:ref:`Examples`), our tutorials will resort to these example data.
+In the Examples, our tutorials will resort to these example data.

 .. toctree::